 Expense risk exists in all insurance companies and arises when the loadings are not sufficient to cover the administration expense basis.
-Expense risk is the second largest underwriting risk.

 Biometric risks such as mortality have a limited risk contribution due to the reinsurance program in place and the nature of the products with only legally required death coverage.